ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is possible for the hardware to enforce hardware access control (memory protection)  on the digest registers so that some of the larger claims can be more secure.
 For example, one register may be writable only by the TEE, so the detached claims from the TEE will have TEE-level security.

-The data type for this type of submodule is an array It contains two data items, an algorithm identifier and a byte string containing the digest.
+The data type for this type of submodule MUST be an array It contains two data items, an algorithm identifier and a byte string containing the digest.

+When decoding a CBOR format token the detached digest type is distringuished from the other types by it being an array.
+In CBOR the none of other submodule types are arrays.

+When decoding a JSON format token, a little more work is required because both the nested token and detached digest types are an array.
+To distinguish the nested token from the detached digest, the first element in the array is examined.
+If it is "JWT", "UJCS" or "DEB", the the submodule is a nested token.
+Otherwise it will contain an algorithm identifier and is a detached digest.

 A DEB, described in {{DEB}}, may be used to convey detached claims sets and the token with their detached digests.
 EAT, however, doesn't require use of a DEB.